Ian Rush: Liverpool: 1980–1987

-He scored 47 goals in 65 games (making him the highest goalscorer in all competitions for any professional club that season), a goal every 1.4 matches, as Liverpool finished three points clear of closest rivals Southampton in the League.
-They beat rivals Everton 1–0 in the replayed final of the League Cup (after a 0–0 draw in the first ever all-Merseyside final).
-They also won their fourth European Cup by defeating AS Roma 4–2 on penalties (Rush made it 3–2 before Bruce Grobbelaar's famous 'jelly legs' antics) following a 1–1 draw after extra time.
+Rush scored 47 goals in 65 games (making him the highest goalscorer in all competitions for any professional club that season), a goal every 1.4 matches, as Liverpool finished three points clear of closest rivals Southampton in the League.
+They beat rivals Everton 1–0 in the replayed final of the League Cup (after a draw in the first ever all-Merseyside final).
+The club also won their fourth European Cup by defeating AS Roma 4–2 on penalties, with Rush (who was not a regular penalty taker) scoring Liverpool's fourth, in the final following a 1–1 draw after extra time.
+He also contested the Intercontinental Cup in Tokyo against Club Atlético Independiente, but this time he was on the losing side, defeated by 1–0.

-The 1984–85 season was Liverpool's first trophyless season in ten years, though they did reach their fifth European Cup final against Juventus in the game of the Heysel Stadium disaster.
+The 1984–85 season was Liverpool's first trophyless season in ten years, though they did reach a fifth European Cup final, facing Juventus in the game of the Heysel Stadium disaster.
 Before the match kicked off rioting hooligans caused a retaining wall to collapse, killing 39 Juventus supporters.
 The game ended in a 1–0 win for Juventus.
 Liverpool were beaten to the title by neighbours Everton, who were crowned champions with four matches to spare.
 The sequel to the Heysel disaster was an indefinite ban on all English clubs in European competition, with Liverpool set to serve an extra season once the ban was lifted on other English clubs.
 This meant that Rush and Liverpool were unable to compete in the 1985–86 UEFA Cup.

+"My dream as a kid was to score the winning goal in the FA Cup final.
+Playing for Liverpool I'd won the league, the European Cup, the League Cup ...
+I'd won everything but the FA Cup so to get to the final in 86 was like seeing a childhood dream come true."